dailypenn/challenge-react/README.md

 ---

 ### Getting Started
-- Make a copy of this repository by either running `git clone https://github.com/dailypenn/f20-challenge-react` on your local computer or simply click on the Green **Clone or download** button and then click on **Download ZIP**.
+- Make a copy of this repository by either running `git clone https://github.com/dailypenn/challenge-react.git` on your local computer or simply click on the Green **Code** button and then click on **Download ZIP**.
 - Navigate to the cloned repo in the terminal and run `npm install` or `yarn install`
 - Run `npm run start` or `yarn start`